daronphang/programming-resources/cloud-computing/AWS/services/data-management/products.md

 ## AWS Lake Formation

 Managing and scaling data access is complex and time consuming.
 Lake Formation helps to centrally govern, secure and share data for analytics and machine learning, for both across your organization and externally.
+It is a **centralized repository** for storing large volumes of structured, semi-structured, and unstructured data.

 Lake Formation is an aggregator for disparate data sources into a standardized data format that you can use Glue or other transformation services on top of i.e. ingestion -> storage (S3) -> processing (AWS Glue).